dcblogdev/laravel-microsoft-graph/readme.md

 Please see the [changelog][3] for more information on what has changed recently.

+# This fork adds a behavior option to allow replace or rename on creating files and directories.
+Usage on createFolder adds an optional behavior after the optional type.
+Same on upload.
+It will default to "rename"

 ## Contributing

 Contributions are welcome and will be fully credited.